craftzcode/create-craftzcode/README-Old.md

    - Setup Neon Database
      - Create a database in [Neon Tech](https://console.neon.tech/).
-     - Create `.env` on the root of package `packages/db/.env`.
+     - Create `.env` on the root of package `packages/db/.env.local`.
-     - Copy the connection string and paste it to `.env`
+     - Copy the connection string and paste it to `.env.local`
        ```
        DATABASE_URL="connection-string"
        ```